The application and training process for an assistance dog can take a year or longer before you are certified as an assistance dog team.

 How To Apply

 To apply for a Mobility Assist Dog, please click the button below and fill out the application request form.
 You can choose to receive your application by mail or download it as a .pdf.
 After you’ve completed the request form, you’ll be redirected to a page where you can download your application.
-If you would prefer to request your application by phone, please call Program Assistant Cari Bishop at 763-331-3000 ext.
+If you would prefer to request your application by phone, please call Client Services Assistant Cari Bishop at 763-331-3000 ext.
 157.

 We will mail an application packet to you within 24 hours.
 An application fee of $50 must accompany your completed application.
 This is the only cost to you during the application and training process.